About Our Campus

 A powerful sense of community emerges each summer at the Brevard Music Center.
 Faculty, students, and staff live and work together on the campus.
 Shared experiences (dining in the cafeteria, rehearsals, classes, concerts) create connections that last long after the summer.
 A quiet, beautiful natural setting encourages work, play, rest, reflection, and perspective.

 In many respects, Brevard maintains a culture of informality.
 Virtually every rehearsal is open to students and faculty.
 A great deal of informal instruction occurs, from faculty and from older students to younger ones (or from younger to older).
 Many lifelong friendships are forged each summer, and countless Brevard alumni retain strong attachments to the place and to its people.

 With respect to student residential life, Brevard's two divisions, High School and College, operate under different policies and procedures.
 High school and college students live on different parts of the campus.
-Students are housed by age and gender.
 Campus life policies for college students are liberal, analogous to those found on many college campuses.
-Brevard does not provide co-ed or married-student housing.

 Students, staff, faculty, faculty families, and many of Brevard's guest artists reside within the 180-acre Music Center campus.
 Students live in simple yet comfortable residences.
 All residences are air-conditioned with either central air or window units.

 A Dean of Students, four Assistant Deans, and a team of Resident Assistants (RAs) comprise the student life staff.
 Each member of the staff brings experience in campus residential life.
 Most are musicians as well, and each is subject to a background check before they commence work at the Brevard Music Center.